 Tactics the city will deploy include taking as much water out of the ground of the affected areas as possible, a process known as dewatering.
 According to experts, too much underground water creates pressure, which triggers landslides.

-An aerial view of damage resulted from ongoing land movement in the area that has caused electricity outage in Rancho Palos Verdes, Calif., on Sept.
+An aerial view of damage from ongoing land movement in the area that has caused an electricity shutoff in Rancho Palos Verdes, Calif., on Sept.
 3, 2024.
 (Mario Tama/Getty Images)

-A sign reads 'Road Closed Landslide Damage' amid an ongoing land movement crisis in the area which has forced power shutoffs to homes, with California Gov. Gavin Newsom declaring a state of emergency in Rancho Palos Verdes, Calif., on Sept.
+A sign reads, 'Road Closed Landslide Damage' amid an ongoing land movement crisis in the area that has forced power shutoffs to homes, with California Gov. Gavin Newsom declaring a state of emergency in Rancho Palos Verdes, Calif., on Sept.
 3, 2024.
 (Mario Tama/Getty Images)

 Also, funding will be used to find an engineering solution for the area’s buckling roads—like the heavily traveled Palos Verdes Drive South.
 To date, the city has been spending $3 million a year on temporary solutions like patching and repaving.